r0d3r1ck0rd0n3z/File-explorer-demo-for-OneDrive-personal/readme.md

 &nbsp;
 ## This demo requires an MS Azure account

-You need to sign up for a Microsoft Azure account to add your own keys and scope.
+You need to sign up for a Microsoft Azure account to add your own ID, URI and scope.
 I'm sharing my settings here.
 Click on a title to view a screenshot of my settings.

 <details><summary>1️⃣ Create a new Microsoft Azure project</summary>